gpichot/playground-nodejs/projects/tic-tac-toe/002-basic-game.markdown

 # Basic Game

+For now, we will use a global variable to store the game state.

 1. Create a new endpoint that returns an empty board `GET /game`.

 For now, we will use a 2d array to represent the board.